3dcitydb/3dcitydb/Oracle/SQLScripts/README.txt

 by the Open Geospatial Consortium (OGC).

-The 3D City Database has been realized as an Oracle 10G R2 Spatial relational database schema, supporting following key features:
+The 3D City Database has been realized as an Oracle 10G R2 Spatial relational database schema (or higher), supporting following key features:

     * Complex thematic modelling
     * Five different Levels of Detail (LODs)